Developing long-term, sustainable solutions to improve basic teaching for every child in Rwanda.

 To overcome the inherent challenges posed by a lack of physical resources, an important strand of the programme is the development of low-cost, easy to make teaching materials.
 Volunteers are showing teachers how to create their own resources, using items readily found in the community – such as rice sacks and bottle tops.

-Mentored by a volunteer education specialist from the UK, national volunteers visit schools and spend a day there, identifying teachers’ specific needs and learning objectives.
+Mentored by an international volunteer education specialist, national volunteers visit schools and spend a day there, identifying teachers’ specific needs and learning objectives.
 They can then share ideas of how to use everyday objects in a creative way, empowering teachers to develop their own engaging materials and exercises.

 Find out more about our work in